AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Test scenario:**
 - [x] In the browser, type an incorrect URL and confirm that you land to a 404 page.
-- [x] Confirm that the gif is displaying correctly and that you have the possibility to get back to:
+- [x] Confirm that the gif is displayed correctly and that you have the possibility to get back to:
     - Home page if user is not logged in.
     - Account page if user is logged in.
 - [x] Click on the button to be redirected to an existing page and confirm that it takes you to the corresponding URL (ie. home page or account page).